Elizabeth Blackwell: Early adulthood

 The Blackwells' financial situation was unfortunate.
 Pressed by financial need, the sisters Anna, Marian and Elizabeth started a school, The Cincinnati English and French Academy for Young Ladies, which provided instruction in most, if not all, subjects and charged for tuition and room and board.
-The school was not terribly innovative in its education methods – it was merely a source of income for the Blackwell sisters.
-Blackwell's abolition work took a back seat during these years, most likely due to the academy.
+The school was not innovative in its education methods, but provided a source of income for the Blackwell sisters.
+Blackwell was less active in her abolitionism during these years, likely due to her responsibilities running the academy.

 In December 1838, Blackwell converted to Episcopalianism, probably due to her sister Anna's influence, becoming an active member of St. Paul's Episcopal Church.
 However, William Henry Channing's arrival in 1839 to Cincinnati changed her mind.
 Channing, a charismatic Unitarian minister, introduced the ideas of transcendentalism to Blackwell, who started attending the Unitarian Church.
 A conservative backlash from the Cincinnati community ensued, and as a result, the academy lost many pupils and was abandoned in 1842.
 Blackwell began teaching private pupils.

 Channing's arrival renewed Blackwell's interests in education and reform.
-She worked at intellectual self-improvement: studying art, attending various lectures, writing short stories and attending various religious services in all denominations (Quaker, Millerite, Jewish).
+She worked at intellectual self-improvement: studying art, attending various lectures, writing short stories and attending various religious services in many denominations (Quaker, Millerite, Jewish).
 In the early 1840s, she began to articulate thoughts about women's rights in her diaries and letters and participated in the Harrison political campaign of 1840.